msuhanov/regf/Windows registry file format specification.md

 1. *Hash-1* is the Marvin32 hash of the data starting from the beginning of the first page reference of a current log entry with the length of *Size - 40* bytes.
 2. *Hash-2* is the Marvin32 hash of the first 32 bytes of a current log entry (including the *Hash-1* calculated before).
 3. The following seed is used for calculating the *Hash-1* and *Hash-2* (hexadecimal bytes): 82 EF 4D 88 7A 4E 55 C5.
-4. A transaction log file may contain multiple log entries written together, as well as old (already applied) log entries.
+4. A transaction log file may contain multiple log entries written together (the base block in a transaction log file is updated only when writing the first log entry), as well as old (already applied) log entries.
 5. If a primary file is dirty and has a valid *Checksum* (in the base block), only subsequent log entries are applied.
 A subsequent log entry is a log entry with a sequence number equal to or greater than a *primary sequence number* of the base block in a transaction log file.
 6. If a primary file is dirty and has a wrong *Checksum*, its base block is recovered from a transaction log file.
 Then subsequent log entries are applied.
 7. If a log entry with a sequence number *N* is *not* followed by a log entry with a sequence number *N + 1*, recovery stops after applying a log entry with a sequence number *N*.
 If the first log entry doesn't contain an expected sequence number (equal to a *primary sequence number* of the base block in a transaction log file), recovery stops.